nearform/otlp-blueprint/README.md

 - The frontend directory is monted as volume in the container so any changes made to the source is persisted and vite server should hot reload the changes.
 - **IMPORTANT** At container start the `.sample.env` file is copied to .env file so any new addition to env variables should go into sample file first.

+### open telemetry collector service
+- EXPLAIN
-### Jaeger service
+### jaeger service
-- The servcice used `jaegertracing/all-in-one:latest` image which is a all in one image which is suitable for local development.
+- The servcice used `jaegertracing/all-in-one:1.38.1` image which is a all in one image which is suitable for local development.

 ## Run app in docker compose